Access Incognito's library of Guides, Tips / Tutorials and more.

 Originally published in August 2013, this TR-069 FAQ is designed to equip network professionals with the information they need to fully understand TR-069, and how they can leverage the standard and capabilities to enable remote device management and a better customer experience.

 Fast forward to 2019!
 Incognito is pleased to provide a number of updates on next-generation device management, the role of digital channels, the fit for User Services Platform, and how remote device management can be leveraged for new lines of business like IoT.

 The CPE WAN (CWMP) Management Protocol, published by The Broadband Forum as TR-069, specifies a standard communication mechanism for the remote management of end-user devices.
-It defines a protocol for the secure auto-configuration of a TR-069 device and incorporates other management functions into a common framework.
+The standard defines a protocol for the secure automated configuration of a TR-069-capable device and incorporates other management functions into a common framework.
 This protocol simplifies device management by specifying the use of an auto configuration server (ACS) to perform remote, centralized management of customer premises equipment (CPE).